Programming in teams, working on larger systems, keeping code healthy

 Let's say you are testing how fast your web server requests can go.

-One framework points out it can do 15000 req/sec, which is clearly multiples faster than the other one that goes at a mere 5000 req/sec.
+Which is clearly multiples faster than the other one that goes at a mere 5000 req/sec.
 For shame!

 Because the difference between those two rates is on the order of 0.1 milliseconds.